raspberrypilearning/surprise-animation/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Now your main character needs to react to the surprise.
+Now, your main character needs to react to the surprise.
 What will they do?
 - When will your main character react?
 - How will they emote?
 - Will they say something, make a sound, change costumes, move?